Robert Risson

 Major General Sir Robert Joseph Henry Risson, CB, CBE, DSO, ED (20 April 1901 – 19 July 1992) was an Australian engineer, soldier, and tramway administrator.
 After university he worked for the Brisbane Tramways Trust, later under the auspice of Brisbane City Council, as an engineer and administrator.
 During World War II Risson served in the Middle East and New Guinea.
 Following the war he returned to the Brisbane tramways, and became chairman of the Melbourne and Metropolitan Tramways Board from 1949 to 1970.
 In this position he defended trams, and is considered a major factor in the survival of Melbourne's tram system.
-Risson had ties with a myriad of professional and community organisations, including the Freemasons, where he served as Grand Master of the United Grand Lodge of Victoria in the mid 1970s.
+Risson had ties with a myriad of professional and community organisations, including the Freemasons, where he served as Grand Master of the United Grand Lodge of Victoria in the mid-1970s.
 Risson was decorated for his service, holding the rank of major general and being knighted.

 Early life

 Robert Joseph Henry Risson was born on 20 April 1901 in Ma Ma Creek, Queensland.
 He attended Gatton State High School, passing the Senior Public Examination in November 1918, and matriculated to The University of Queensland where he studied Civil Engineering.
 He graduated in 1922/3 and obtained a Bachelor of Engineering (civil).
 At university Risson studied at King's College and participated in social events, debates, and became involved with the University of Queensland Rugby Club, becoming president by 1933.

-Risson's engagement to Gwendolyn (Gwen) Spurgin was announced in November 1930.
-The wedding was held on 12 May 1934 in St John's Cathedral, Brisbane, and the couple honeymooned in Melbourne.
-During the 1920s Gwen also attended The University of Queensland, where she played hockey representing both the University and Australia.
-Gwen later coached the University of Queensland Women's Hockey Club.